XOfSpades/simple_repo/README.md

 ## Usage

-This library is designed as a macro.
-You can add it's functionality to any module not conflicting the interface.
-But I recomment using it in an own empty module.
+You can either use the SimpleRepo.Query module to create queries to use them with Ecto.Repo or add the SimpleRepo.Scoped macro to your own Repo module (see below).

 ```elixir
 # To integrate into your Repo module you can use the Scoped macro: